 In addition to the limitations described above, the \$2,000 may be reduced by other amounts contributed to an individual retirement plan for the benefit of a particular beneficiary, but is not affected by the adjusted gross income of the beneficiary.
+The maximum contribution amount is subject to reduction or other provisions after 2010.
 If the beneficiary of the Coverdell Education Savings Account also maintains a Traditional or Roth IRA, his or her overall contributions to other individual retirement plans may be limited.
 Please contact your tax advisor for more information.

-.
-Can I Roll Over or Transfer Amounts from Another Coverdell
+4. Can I Roll Over or Transfer Amounts from Another Coverdell Education Savings Account?

 Amounts may be "rolled over" from one Coverdell Education Savings Account to another Coverdell Education Savings Account benefiting the same beneficiary.
 In addition, amounts may be rolled over without any tax liability to benefit a member of the family, as defined in paragraph 2, of the beneficiary, provided that they have not attained age 30 at the time of the rollover.
 Rollovers between Coverdell Education Savings Accounts may be made once per year and must be accomplished within 60 days after the distribution.
-529 Plans cannot be transferred or rolled over into a Coverdell Education Savings Account.